-The cost of rent is increasing at a rate that is unsustainable for residents.
+The cost of rent is increasing at a rate that is unsustainable for too many residents.
+We’re already seeing a shortage of beds in homeless shelters, and growing wait lists for affordable housing and public housing.
 We need to build more housing in areas that can support higher density to ease demand, we need to insist that affordable units are included in new development, and we need to protect the housing that’s still affordable in our neighborhoods.
-This is an issue I’ve worked on for years, and I care deeply about making this a city where everyone has stable, affordable housing.
-I want to continue and build on this work to improve and expand housing options in this Ward for everyone.
+Assuring safe, stable, affordable housing is also one of the most impactful things we can do as a city for safety, education, health, and environmental sustainability.

 The housing development boom in our Ward is a huge opportunity to give more people access to life in the center of the city, and we need to expand transportation options to achieve this vision.
 The more people can reasonably live car-free in our city, the better off we are from an environmental standpoint, an economic standpoint, and a quality of life standpoint.
 Whether you’re someone who has to drive every day for any number of practical reasons, or you’re someone who would stop driving if you had reasonable alternatives, we all benefit from creating more transportation options.

 The 3rd Ward is the beating heart of the Minneapolis economy, and if there are going to be great jobs for workers, we need to support and grow small businesses that are owned in the community, spend their money in the community, and stay in the community for the long term.

 We have to do everything we can as a city to make sure that jobs in Minneapolis can support a family and meet the current cost of living.
 Someone working for $9.00 an hour isn’t living well in this city, and we all know it.
 That’s why I supported Earned Safe and Sick Time, it’s why I support workers’ right to organize, and it’s why I supported a $15 minimum wage without exemptions.